RaiderAerospaceSociety25-26/LiquidEngineDAQ-Control/README.md

 #### Firmware
 * A lot of coding and testing for both Teensys.
 * Learn FreeRTOS and how to send code to the Nucleo board.
 Then a lot of coding and testing for that board.
+* Radio configuration and testing.

 #### Testing
-* Lots of checkouts, servo tests, then water tests, other tests, etc.
+* Lots of checkouts, servo tests, igniter tests (w/ breakwire to sync with labjack if desired), radio tests, then water tests, other tests, etc.

 # Firmware
 ## Firmware Architecture